gabrielecanepa/middleman-webpack/README.md

 -   [Babel](https://babeljs.io) for JavaScript
 -   [style-loader](https://github.com/webpack-contrib/style-loader), [css-loader](https://github.com/webpack-contrib/css-loader), [postcss-loader](https://github.com/postcss/postcss-loader) and [sass-loader](https://github.com/webpack-contrib/sass-loader) for CSS and SCSS

-webpack has been integrated thanks to the in-built `external_pipeline` extension (find its configuration in `config.rb`), that allows Middleman to run multiple subprocesses.
+webpack has been integrated thanks to the in-built external pipeline extension (find its configuration in `config.rb`), that allows Middleman to run multiple subprocesses.

-Every time a server is run (in development or production), also the relative Yarn command gets executed (`yarn run start` or `yarn run build`), which runs in turn the right webpack process.
+Every time a server is run (in development or production), also the relative Yarn command gets executed (`yarn run start` or `yarn run build`), which runs, in turn, the right webpack process.

-> 💡 Want to setup your application with a different JavaScript pipeline?
+> 💡 Want to set up your application with a different JavaScript pipeline?
 Have a look at the relative [Middleman documentation](https://middlemanapp.com/advanced/external-pipeline)

 #### Installing packages